 Undergraduate and postgraduate students or interns from Bangladeshi Universities are invited to submit their essays online here by 30 October 2018.

 One Health is a multidisciplinary concept fostering cross sectoral collaboration to safeguard the health and welfare of all species at human-animal and ecosystem interface.
 The topic of the competition is “One Health approach for containment of antimicrobial resistance (AMR) in Bangladesh.”

-Essays must not exceed the limit of 1500 words and must be written in English.
+Essays must not exceed the limit of 1500 words and must be type-written in English and formatted for printing on A4 paper.
 Essays should:

 - Identify strategies and innovative approaches to ensure the greater involvement and benefit sharing by relevant actors and stakeholders; and

 - Explore opportunities to further strengthen of One Health approach in Bangladesh

 Essays must be co-authored by two undergraduate or two postgraduate students or interns from different disciplines, who are enrolled in:

 - MBBS, DVM, Forestry, Agriculture, Fisheries or other related subjects in any University of Bangladesh, OR